lineality/invert_colors_minimal_chrome_extension/README.md

 extension, there are 'permissions' that are in the browser settings that the extension has no control over.

+If you go to site setting, you will see yet another set of "permissions" (here actually called permission, not described indirectly as a 'host permission')

+chrome://settings/content/siteDetails?site=chrome-extension://

+Please go to such 'site settings' permissions for all extensions you have installed, and after you have an annurism of rage and horror that such permissions as:
+- Motion sensors
+- Third-party sign-in
+- Payment handlers
+- Backfound sync
+- Sound (which has no block option, only mute)
+-

 For reasons beyond my imagination, google pre-sets these browser-settings permissions very, horribly, openly.
 So each user needs to (YOU need to) MANUALLY set everything to block or mute.
 So far as I know there is no way for an extension developer to